Mildred Considine: Theatrical career

 Given her family's vaudeville background, it was not surprising Mildred was writing and performing at venues in Chicago and around the country from a young age.
 Her work began to attract notice, and in 1913, she sued her father for US$100,000, alleging that he was interfering with booking agents at theaters around the country to prevent her from being booked.

 Hollywood ambitions

 Mildred been writing scenarios since she was 15, and had acted in a number of Essanay shorts as a teenager.
 By 1917, she had been hired by Constance Talmadge as a scenario editor.
 That same year, her first scripts, Panthea and Framing Framers, were produced and released.
 She later wrote for Anita Stewart and Mary Pickford, although her relationship with the latter star would turn sour in 1921 when Mildred alleged that Pickford had ripped off one of her scripts in Through the Back Door and not given proper credit.
 She would also sue Zelda Sears on similar grounds.

 Death

-She died in Chicago, Illinois, in 1933, aged 46.
-Little is known about her death.
+She died in Chicago, Illinois on November 15, 1933, aged 46.